 The Harford County Board of Education is seeking applicants for membership on its citizen advisory committees.

-Each committee will meet on a regular basis, or as necessary to accomplish its charge.
-New members are confirmed in May and are assigned to one-, two- or three-year terms.
-Regular attendance is vital to maintain the continuity and effectiveness of the committee, school officials noted.
+Each committee meets on a regular basis, or as necessary to accomplish its charge.
+New members are confirmed in May; members are assigned to one-, two- or three-year terms.
+Regular attendance is vital to maintain the continuity and effectiveness of the committee.

-Anyone interested in serving as a member of any one of these committees should send a letter of interest to Communications, Harford County Public Schools, 102 S. Hickory Ave., Bel Air, Md., 21014.
+Residents of Harford County interested in serving as a member of any one of these committees should send a letter of interest to Teri Kranefeld, Manager of Communications, Harford County Public Schools, 102 S. Hickory Avenue, Bel Air, Md.
+21014.

-Letters should include the name of the committee, complete contact information (name, address, telephone number) and background information for the applicant, including: membership in community, social and civic groups; occupation; level of schooling; availability to attend evening meetings; and reasons for wanting to serve on the committee.
+Letters must include the name of the committee, complete contact information (name, address, telephone number) and background information containing: membership in community, social and civic groups; occupation; level of schooling; availability to attend evening meetings; and reasons for wanting to serve on the committee.

 For parents and citizens interested in serving on the Special Education Advisory Committee, meeting dates will be posted on the HCPS calendar and all are welcome.

-The deadline to apply is March 14.
-Following the school board's appointments in May, advisory committee coordinators will notify all applicants of the results.
+The deadline for application is March 16.
+Following the Board appointments in May 2012, the citizen advisory committees' coordinators will notify all applicants of the results.